francycar/RA_project/README.md

 - --*hidden_size*: number of neurons of the hidden layers of the network.

 - --*learning_rate*: learning rate for the optimization algorithm

+- --*path*: path to the map file inside the file system.

+- --*sequence*: goal sequence for the training specified as a list of strings.

 For a finer agent customization, you can directly modify the agent construction inside *agent_config.py* Refer to the **[tensorforce 0.6.4](https://github.com/tensorforce/tensorforce)** documentation for tensorforce agent construction syntax.